 List of topics in which we are offering a number of Master Thesis projects:

-We further offer a number of Master Thesis projects in collaboration with companies.
+We also offer a number of Master Thesis projects in collaboration with our industrial partners.
 Please contact Martin Pinzger for more information.

 The first step of any MSc thesis project is to write a thesis proposal.
 This document serves as a guide during and as a reference for your thesis project.